Ilya-Muromets/Pani/README.md

     * `Manual F` → Manual set focus distance, auto-populates to most recent autofocus value
     * `Lock OIS` → Turn off optical image stabilization
     * `Max FPS` → Max framerate at which data will be recorded, most camera streams only support a max of 30 or 60 depending on the device
+    * `Max Frames` → App ends recording after this number of frames (e.g., useful for capturing a dataset of exactly 42-frame bursts)
 2. Below the viewfinder is a live readout of ISO, exposure time, and focus distance
 3. `Descriptor` → suffix for saved data, recorded data is written to `Documents/{current-date-time}_{Descriptor}`
 4. `Frames` → number of frames recorded in capture
-5. `Burn` → if checked, will delete recorded data after capture is complete, useful for debugging and de-hiccuping (see later notes)
+5. `Reset` → if held, will reset the camera streat, and all menu settings to defaults
 6. `Big Button` → Hold down to start capturing of data, let go to end capture; wait for viewfinder to reset before recording the next capture

 ## Processing the Recorded Data